emerald-dao/beginner-cadence-course/chapter4/day2/README.md

   let testResource: &Stuff.Test = publicCapability.borrow() ?? panic("The capability doesn't exist or you did not specify the right type when you got the capability.")

-  return testResource.changeName(newName: "Sarah") // THIS IS A SECURITY PROBLEM!!!!!!!!!
+  testResource.changeName(newName: "Sarah") // THIS IS A SECURITY PROBLEM!!!!!!!!!
 }
 ```